 There are a lot of gaming mice.
-A ridiculous number of gaming mice.
+A ridiculous number of well designed gaming mice.
 So many mice, in fact, that trying to decide on a single size and style -- especially on a budget -- is much more complicated than scouring Reddit and Amazon's top lists to find an answer.
-Unless you know exactly what you're after and , I recommend getting to a store to try some out before you buy.
+Unless you know exactly what you're after and , I recommend getting to a store to try some out, and figure out your personal preference, before you buy.

 What's below are some of our favorites we've tested that fall below $50, along with the pros and cons of each.
 Our picks aren't definitive as we regularly test new mice and, again, there are so many out there with a slew of options for the perfect gaming experience, from customizable buttons to battery life to .
 If you think I've overlooked any other great sub-$50 gaming mice, leave a comment to let us know what you think is the best cheap gaming mouse.
 Also, if you need a new gaming keyboard, too, here are .

-Roccat packed a ton of functions into this 99-gram ambidextrous RGB mouse.
+Roccat packed a ton of functions into this 99-gram ambidextrous RGB mouse with a braided cable.
 Its Swarm software lets you program its 10 mouse buttons for up to 20 functions with its Easy Shift feature that gives you access to a second set of commands.
 Plus, there are a bunch of preset profiles for games.
 If you like macros, but don't like a bulky mouse, consider the Kova.